Submissions

 Disclosure and conflicts of interest

-All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or their interpretation in the manuscript.
-All sources of financial support for the project should be disclosed.
+Authors must disclose in their manuscript any financial or substantive conflicts of interest that could influence the results or interpretation of findings.
+All sources of financial support for the project should also be disclosed.

 Fundamental errors in published works